-Published literature was identified by searching the following bibliographic databases: Ovid MEDLINE(R) Epub Ahead of Print, In-Process and Other Non-Indexed Citations; Ovid MEDLINE(R) Daily and Ovid MEDLINE(R) 1946 to Present; Embase (1974-) via Ovid; and PubMed.
-The search strategy consisted of both controlled vocabulary, such as the National

-Library of Medicine's MeSH (Medical Subject Headings), and keywords.
-The main search concept was the drug name (Orfadin - nitisinone).
+Published literature was identified by searching the following bibliographic databases: Ovid MEDLINE(R) Epub Ahead of Print, In-Process & Other Non-Indexed Citations, Ovid MEDLINE(R) Daily and Ovid MEDLINE(R) 1946 to Present; Embase (1974-) through Ovid; and PubMed.
+The search strategy consisted of both controlled vocabulary, such as the National Library of Medicine's MeSH (Medical Subject Headings), and keywords.
+The main search concept was the drug name [Orfadin - nitisinone].